knbknb/ai-system-roles/README.md

 | ![fzf in action](./img/screenshot-terminal-find-persona.png)  |
 |  Use the arrow keys to scroll, or type more keywords to narrow down   |

 In the screenshot above, the left half of the screen shows the available personas.
-The right half shows persona definition that matches best.
+The right half shows a persona definition that matches best.
 The text either contains the keywords just typed, or matches the list of keywords given.

 Select one row and press enter.
 The script will then print the persona definition as an `export CI=...` to the terminal.  (`CI` is short for "custom instruction" and is the name of the environment variable that I use in my subsequent commands.
 You can change it to whatever you want.)